VARUN-K-BANSAL/vehicle-rental-system/README.md

-# Hotel Management Application
+# vehicle rental Application

-A Swing GUI for a hotel management system, intended as a project for college
+A Swing GUI for a vehicle rental system.